Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Matraville's median income is $54,879 and the average income is $76,885.
-This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003 in the same period.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Matraville would be approximately $59,741 median and $83,697 average as of September 2025.
-Census data shows household, family and personal incomes in Matraville cluster around the 65th percentile nationally.
-Income analysis reveals that 25.5% of locals (2,713 people) fall into the $1,500 - 2,999 weekly income category, consistent with broader trends across regional levels showing 30.9% in the same category.
-A significant 34.4% earn above $3,000 weekly.
-High housing costs consume 18.2% of income, but strong earnings still place disposable income at the 67th percentile nationally.
+The latest AreaSearch postcode level ATO data for financial year ending June 2023 indicates that Matraville's median income is $54,879 and average income is $76,885.
+This compares to Greater Sydney's median income of $60,817 and average income of $83,003 in the same period.
+Considering an 8.86% growth in wages since financial year ending June 2023, estimated incomes for September 2025 would be approximately $59,741 (median) and $83,697 (average).
+Census data shows that Matraville's household, family, and personal incomes are at the 65th percentile nationally.
+Income analysis reveals that 25.5% of locals (2,711 people) earn between $1,500 and $2,999 weekly, similar to regional levels where 30.9% fall into this category.
+Notably, 34.4% earn above $3,000 weekly.
+High housing costs consume 18.2% of income, but strong earnings place disposable income at the 67th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income